ThomasProg/Prog-A-to-Z/content/Basics/Print/_index.md

 Industrial revolution was already booming.\
 Science was used to create steam locomotive, new types of buildings, etc.\
 Items starting to be mass produced.\
-All of these things required simple maths computations:
+All of these things required simple math computations:
 - additions
 - substractions
 - multiplications